- What Is Ghosting on a Monitor?

 Unplug Connected Devices

 It’s possible for other peripherals to interfere with your monitor.
-Disconnect all devices, including your keyboard, mouse, printer, wired speakers and headsets, and so on.
-Don’t leave out any devices that are connected wirelessly.
-Remove them all and see if the ghosting issue will persist.
+Disconnect all devices, including your keyboard, mouse, printer, wired speakers, and headsets.
+Don’t leave out devices that are connected wirelessly.
+Remove them and see if the ghosting issue will persist.

 There are several channels for updating your device drivers: